harrykipper/x210/README.md

 ```
 Credit for this goes to Thinkpad forum user L29Ah https://forum.thinkpads.com/viewtopic.php?p=834033#p834033

+## Option 1a: cherry-pick EC patches

+L29Ah has a tool to select which patches to apply to the EC: https://github.com/l29ah/x210-ec

 ### Option 2: flash an already patched BIOS image

 Alternatively you might want to flash the already patched bios: